wp-plugins/ewww-image-optimizer/readme.txt

 == Translations ==

 Translators:
+Romanian translation by MediasInfo.ro.
+Spanish translation by Andrew Kurtis of WebHostingHub.
+Dutch translation by Ludo Rubben.

 1. Please post in the support forums announcing your intent to translate the plugin into a particular language.
 1. Download ewww-image-optimizer.pot from the plugin /languages/ folder.
-1. Fill in the message strings and header information and save it as a .po file.
+1. Fill in the msgstr for each msgid and complete the header information as best as you can.
+1. Save it as a .po file.
 1. Submit it via the form at http://www.shanebishop.net/contact-me/